 The Company has not entered into an employment agreement with Mr. Bernstein.
 Mr. Bernstein's annual base salary is \$267,500.
 Mr. Bernstein is paid an annual bonus, if any, based upon the consolidated results of the Company and specific metrics relating to his job description.
 The actual amount of Mr. Bernstein's annual bonus, if any, is determined by the Board in its sole discretion.
 In addition, the Company has entered into a deferred compensation agreement with Mr. Bernstein providing for the payment of an annual benefit of \$40,000 upon his retirement or death or upon the termination of his employment (other than for cause).
 Mr. Bernstein is also eligible for health, term life and disability insurance, the premiums of which are partially paid by the Company, and for reimbursement of medical expenses.
 Mr. Bernstein has outstanding RSUs based on 15,750 shares of the Company's Common Stock and the market value of the Common Stock as of the applicable dates of grant.
-These RSUs vest equally over a four-year period from the date of grant.
-Likewise, Mr. Bernstein has outstanding PSUs based on 37,500 shares of the Company's Common Stock and the market value of the Common Stock as of the applicable dates of grant.
-The PSUs vest equally over a four-year period from the date of grant and have consolidated bookings, revenue and operating income performance criteria attached to them.
+These RSUs vest equally over a four-year period from the date of grant and have consolidated bookings, revenue and operating income performance criteria attached to them.
 (See "Outstanding Equity Awards at Fiscal Year-End" below and footnote (7) under "Stock Ownership of Certain Beneficial Owners and Management" above).